About Our Matcha

 How long will it take to get my order?

-All domestic orders (in Canada) are shipped and delivered within 2-5 business days, U.S orders are shipped and delivered within 5 - 12 business days.
-International shipping varies depending on your location.
+Some orders may deliver faster than others depending on the value of your order.
+All domestic orders (in Canada) are processed, shipped and normally delivered within 2-5 business days, U.S orders are processed, shipped and delivered within 5 - 12 business days.
+International shipping time varies depending on your location.

 How much is your shipping cost?

 We work hard to lower our shipping costs to pass those savings onto you.
-Right now, we offer free shipping within Canada for orders $50 and over.
-U.S. shipping rate $15.00 CAD flat or free shipping for orders over $200 CAD anymore.
+Right now, we offer free shipping within Canada for orders $75 and over.
+U.S. shipping rate $25.00 CAD flat or free shipping for orders over $200 CAD or more.

 Is my personal and payment information safe on your website?